 How to Use the Website

 You can download complete transcripts from the menu in the black bar at the top of each page.
-The transcript for “Minute Book III” complete follows the original order, while those for individual years and for the “Schedule of Propositions” are in chronological order.
-You can also read summaries with links to the original images, starting here.
+The transcripts for complete volumes follow the original order, while those for individual years and for the “Schedule of Propositions” are in chronological order.
+For the first few years, you can also read summaries with links to the original images, starting here.

 The commissioners’ records include detailed notes of meetings as well as copies of correspondence, instructions, accounts, and miscellany.
 They were bound into four volumes in the middle of the 18th century.
 During the American Revolution they were carried to Canada, where they were maintained by the British Indian Department and eventually transfered to Library and Archives Canada.
 At some point the first two volumes, which covered 1677 through 1722, were lost.
 Library and Archives Canada retains a collection of notes taken from these volumes which became known as the Schedule of propositions made by the Indians and answers given to them 1677-1714.
 The transcription of these notes was the first one I completed.
 It can be accessed here.